Payment and delivery questions

 What does shipping of the mount cost?

 Shipping cost depends on the articles you order and your address.
-To find the exact shipping price add the items to the cart and input shipping address.
-The shipping cost will be shown before you place the order and you can cancel any time.
+You can see approximate shipping cost here.
+To find the exact shipping price add the wished items to the cart and input shipping address.
+Send the order request (don’t worry it is not an order) and you will receive an offer with precise shipping cost and delivery information.

 Mount technical questions